Rom Filing System — Developer's Guide

 Why Banking is Needed

 The Sharp MZ-80A gives User ROM only 2 KB of address space (0xE800–0xEFFF).
 2 KB can hold only a few hundred instructions — nowhere near enough for a filing system, assembler, disassembler, tape controller, SD card driver, and CP/M CBIOS.
 The solution is to physically switch which 2 KB of a 512 KB Flash chip is visible at that address range.
-By storing 12 different 2 KB programs (banks) in the Flash chip and switching between them on demand, RFS achieves effectively 24 KB of ROM code.
+By storing 12 different 2 KB RFS banks (banks 0–11) in the Flash chip and switching between them on demand, RFS achieves effectively 24 KB of ROM code — with a further 4 banks (12–15) reserved for the CP/M CBIOS.
+In addition, three of the 16 Monitor ROM pages (banks 6, 7 and 9) hold the Z80 assembler/disassembler opcode tables and RFS message strings, extending the available ROM space without consuming any User ROM capacity.

 The Bank-Switch Stub